-Sheet Pan Fig Glazed Pork Tenderloin with Roasted Vegetables: Simple one pan meal featuring tender pork tenderloin with roasted Brussel sprouts and asparagus with a Maple Fig glaze.
+Sheet Pan Fig Glazed Pork Tenderloin with Roasted Vegetables is a simple one pan meal featuring tender pork tenderloin, roasted Brussels sprouts, and asparagus that have been coated with a Maple Fig glaze.

 You are right, a million dollars and all you can eat chocolate IS better–but I can’t help you out on that one.